nitinmaram/card-ui/README.md

 npm install
 ```

-### 2. Clone the card-microservice repo and install dependencies
+### 2. Clone the card-microservice repo which is the pre requisite for card-ui to run

 Please refer to https://github.com/nitinmaram/card-microservice/blob/main/readme.md

-This is the required backend micro service which serves the APIs
+This is the required backend micro service which serves the APIs for card-ui

 ### 3. Start the React Application